Cray-HPE/vtds-provider-gcp/README.md

 you find there if you like, or let it stand by itself.
 The dummy version controls the initially installed version, not the version actually used for vTDS operations.
-There is a separate version setting that tells the GCP layer wat versions to use.
+There is a separate version setting that tells the GCP layer what versions to use.

 NOTE: while these settings are in your core configuration, you have pinned the initial version(s) of the tool(s).
 This is harmless for the